Home Environmental A Natural Science Enthusiast’s Guide to Medicinal Plants

 A Natural Science Enthusiast’s Guide to Medicinal Plants

-Peppermint has shown to be useful in treating Irritable Bowel Syndrome(IBS).
+Peppermint has been shown to be useful in treating Irritable Bowel Syndrome(IBS).
 However, it is in several topical creams for minor muscle pains.
 On top of this, Peppermint is terrific for itching problems.
 It can even help somewhat with heartburn when used orally.
 Outside of this, you can find it in multiple products beyond the medicinal.

 A Natural Science Enthusiast’s Guide to Medicinal Plants